isomerpages/moe-mtls/pages/Registration.md

 </p></div>
 <h4>Registration for entry into the Exhibition Hall</h4>
 <p>
 Hi!
 All the online tickets have been fully booked, and online registration is now closed.
 Thank you for your strong interest and support!
 Limited walk-in tickets will be available on the event day, but admission is subject to hall capacity and cannot be guaranteed.
-Please note that these limited tickets will be released periodically throughout the event.
+Please note that these limited tickets will be issued periodically throughout the event.
 </p>